PixelPadThai/Clipable-Local/README.md

-# 📋✨ Clipable
+# 📋✨ Clipable Local

-> **A beautiful, privacy-first clipboard application that runs locally on your network - seamlessly sync text across all your devices with stunning visual effects, zero cloud dependency, and complete data privacy**
+> **A beautiful, privacy-first clipboard application that runs completely locally - seamlessly sync text across all your devices with stunning visual effects, zero cloud dependency, and complete data privacy**

 Clipable transforms the simple concept of a clipboard into a powerful, privacy-focused solution that stays entirely under your control.
-Share text instantly across all your devices through your local network—no cloud services, no data collection, no privacy concerns.
-Just run `npm run dev` to start your local server and client, then access it from any device on your network for seamless text synchronization!
+Share text instantly across all your devices through your local network—no cloud services, no external databases, no data collection, no privacy concerns.
+All your data is stored locally in a simple JSON file that you own and control!

+## 🔒 **Privacy-First Design**

+- **🏠 100% Local**: Everything runs on your computer and local network
+- **📄 JSON File Storage**: Data stored in simple `clipboard-db.json` file
+- **🚫 No Cloud**: Zero external services, APIs, or databases
+- **🔐 Your Data**: Complete ownership and control of your information
+- **🌐 Network Only**: Syncs only within your local network
+- **🛡️ Zero Tracking**: No analytics, no telemetry, no data collection

 ## 🌟 Features

 ### 🔄 **Real-time Magic**
 - **Instant Synchronization**: Text appears across all devices as you type—no delays, no refresh needed
 - **Two Text Areas**: Independent spaces for organizing different types of content
-- **Auto-save**: Content saves automatically as you type (500ms debounce)
+- **Auto-save**: Content saves automatically to local JSON file (500ms debounce)

+### ⚡ **Smart Features**
+- **One-click Copy**: Copy any text area content to your clipboard instantly
+- **Live Statistics**: Real-time character, word, and GPT-4 token counting
+- **Connection Status**: See how many devices are actively connected
+- **Focus Animations**: Beautiful logos that respond to your interactions

+### 📱 **Cross-platform**
+- **Responsive Design**: Perfect on desktop, tablet, and mobile
+- **Network Access**: Access from any device on your local network
+- **Local JSON Storage**: Simple, readable file format you can backup easily
+- **Browser Support**: Works in all modern browsers

 ### 🎨 **Beautiful Design**
 - **Dynamic Background**: Animated starry night sky with flowing gradient hearts